German cruiser Köln: 1939–1941

 In the final days of August 1939, Köln was stationed in the western Baltic to prevent Polish vessels from fleeing after the planned German invasion of Poland on 1 September; she was unsuccessful in this task.
 Between 3 and 20 September she participated in laying the 'Westwall' defensive minefield in the German North Sea.
 Köln joined Gneisenau and nine destroyers for a sortie through the Kattegat and Skagerrak towards the Norwegian coast on 7 October.
 The goal was to feint a breakout into the Atlantic which would keep pressure on the British to continue convoying, and to relieve pressure from the raiding operation of the Admiral Graf Spee.
 The goal was also to draw the Home Fleet out of Scapa Flow and lure them into range of the Luftwaffe.
-The German force is found by British air reconnaissance on 8 April at the Norwegian south coast and promptly returns home, arriving on 10 October in Kiel.
+The German force was found by British air reconnaissance on 8 October at the Norwegian south coast and promptly returned home, arriving on 10 October in Kiel.
 The Home fleet left Scapa Flow to intercept the German Force but did not find anything.
-A total of 148 German aircraft are deployed to attack the Home Fleet but they achieve nothing.
+A total of 148 German aircraft are deployed to attack the Home Fleet but they achieved nothing.
 The British launched an air attack consisting of 12 Wellington bombers, though it too failed to hit any of the German warships.
 The Home Fleet did not return to Scapa Flow so when penetrated the harbour defenses of Scapa Flow on 14 October to attack the Home Fleet, it found only the old battleship lying at anchor.